A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Introduction

-Here, we focus on Bayesian data augmentation approaches, which can be applied to general SSMs by specifying the latent states as additional auxiliary variables.
+Here, we focus on Bayesian data augmentation approaches, which can be applied to general SSMs by specifying the latent states as additional auxiliary variables that need to be estimated.
 In doing so, the data augmentation approach forms the joint posterior distribution of the model parameters and additional latent states \citep{Tanner_1987, Hobert_2011}.
-The resulting joint (complete data) likelihood of the parameters and states is typically available in closed-form, permitting the application of standard MCMC algorithms, such as the Gibbs sampler, Metropolis-Hastings algorithms, or Metropolis-within-Gibbs algorithms.
-An estimate of the marginal posterior distribution of the model parameters can then be obtained by simply retaining the sampled parameter values and disregarding the latent state samples to effectively marginalise over the states.
-It is, however, typically challenging to efficiently sample the latent state vector within an Metropolis-Hastings algorithm, since there are typically many highly correlated latent states, leading to poor mixing \citep{Fruhwirth_2004}.
+The resulting joint likelihood of the parameters and states is typically available in closed-form, permitting the application of standard MCMC algorithms, such as the Gibbs sampler, Metropolis-Hastings algorithms, or Metropolis-within-Gibbs algorithms.
+An estimate of the marginal posterior distribution of the model parameters can then be obtained by simply retaining the sampled parameter values and disregarding the latent state samples to effectively marginalize over the states.
+It is, however, typically challenging to efficiently sample the latent state vector within a Metropolis-Hastings algorithm, since there are typically many highly correlated latent states, leading to poor mixing \citep{Fruhwirth_2004}.
 Updating the states one at a time typically performs very poorly due to the high correlation between states \citep{Fearnhead_2011}, whilst designing good block-update proposal distributions can be challenging \citep{Shephard_1997}.